PaulskPt/CircuitPython_Space_Miner_Game/README.md

     print(n, end='')
     print(" microeconds")

 d) I experienced that the game score was only shown at a 'game over' or 'round end' during the first game.
+   During @☺Foamyguys stream on Twitch.tv on Saturday September 3, 2022, it revealed that, while using CircuitPython v.8.0.0-beta0, I was using /lib/Adafruit_display_text/...mpy files that were a bit outdated (March 28, 2022).
+After I replaced these files by ones with a date of August 28, 2022, the problem was solved.

-Despite the following mods this problem continues to exist.
-To have the score shown at every STATE_GAME_OVER and STATE_GAME_ROUND_END, in class SpaceMinderGame, was added the function show_score().
+   I added the following mods to space_miner_helpers.py:
+   To have the score shown at every STATE_GAME_OVER and STATE_GAME_ROUND_END, in class SpaceMinderGame, I added the function show_score().
 The part in function update_round_end_info(), to show the score onto the display was moved to the function show_score().
 Also was added a boolean attribute 'self.score_shown', to have the score shown one time only.
    This flag is reset in the function 'b_btn_event()' which starts a game.
 The flag is set at the end of the show_score() function.
    In code.py, at the end of the infinite while loop, if the current game state is STATE_GAME_OVER and the flag game.score_shown is False, the function 'game.show_score()' will be called.
 The score will be shown on the display and the score will be printed in REPL.

-e) in file space_miner_helpers.py, class Ship set the initial self.x value to 'self.x = self.display_size[0] // 2 - 18' to show the ship in the middle instead of the extreme left.
+e) in file space_miner_helpers.py, class Ship, set the initial self.x value to 'self.x = self.display_size[0] // 2 - 18' to show the ship in the middle instead of the extreme left.

 f) in the STATE_SHOP, class SpaceMinerGame, added defines: LASER_MIN_SPEED = 1 and  LASER_MAX_SPEED = 5
    Added item "Laser Speed" to self.stats.
 In function update_shop_label(), added "Laser Speed".
    Using the functions: up_arrow_btn_event() and down_arrow_btn_event() to increase and decrease the value for 'self.laser_speed'.

+g) in file space_miner_helpers.py class paceMinerGame, function reset_round(), I changed the code to only reset the ship health progressbar after a GAME_OVER and not after each ROUND_END state.

 ```